OHDSI/WhiteRabbit/README.md

 Technology
 ============
 White Rabbit and Rabbit in a Hat are pure Java applications.
 Both applications use [Apache's POI Java libraries](http://poi.apache.org/) to read and write Word and Excel files.
 White Rabbit uses JDBC to connect to the respective databases.

 System Requirements
 ============
-Requires Java 1.8 or higher, and read access to the database to be scanned.
+Requires Java 1.8 or higher for running, and read access to the database to be scanned.
 Java can be downloaded from
 <a href="http://www.java.com" target="_blank">http://www.java.com</a>.

 Dependencies